Argaadya/data-mining/README.md

 Algoritma is a data science education center based in Jakarta.
 We organize workshops and training programs to help working professionals and students gain mastery in various data science sub-fields: data visualization, machine learning, data modeling, statistical inference etc.

 In the era of data abundance, being a data-driven company can be a competitive advantage.
-In this workshop, you'lle learn more about the following topics:
+In this workshop, you will learn more about the following topics:

 * What is Data Mining
 * Data Mining Goal